 Nursing students gather around a table at the campus Starbucks, comparing notes and leaning over the table, their crisp blue and white scrubs brushing over the cups of coffee mandated by their long days spent learning and working at their assigned hospitals.

+But pause.
+Check your bias.
 Do imagine a group of women?

 The Path to Nursing

 Daniel Lopez chose Belmont, and nursing, his senior year of high school at the suggestion of his mom.

 As he vacillated between various career paths, his mother, a pediatrician, offered up nursing, a less conventional option for Lopez, as a way to place himself in a practical field with an optimistic rate of job placement.
 As he considered studying music at the time, nursing felt like a firm, stable option for a college senior uncertain of his direction.

 Now, the Belmont sophomore balances more than a few career goals, but whether he chooses to work as a nurse anesthetist, work as an emergency care nurse or travel to work on Mercy Ships providing care around the globe to people where medical care is otherwise nonexistent, he is certain to stand out for his sex.